-Also, keep in mind there will be more insect pests present in the fall garden than in the early spring garden.
-Identifying the insect pest allows you to use the appropriate control measure for your situation.
+Keep in mind, there will be more insect pests present in the fall garden than the early spring garden.
+Identifying the pest allows you to use the appropriate management measures for the situation.
 It is always a good idea to remove plants that have finished producing.
 By eliminating garden debris, hiding places for insect pests are reduced.

 After removing the finished spring vegetable crops, use this space again.
-Avoid planting closely related vegetables from the spring back in the same rows because of possible disease and insect carryover.
-Practicing crop rotation helps to prevent the buildup of diseases and insect pests in your garden.
+Do not plant closely-related vegetables from the spring crop back in the same rows because of possible disease and insect carryover.
+Practicing crop rotation prevents the buildup of diseases and insect pests in your garden.

-Polyethylene (plastic) row covers made into low tunnels extend the warm season crops into the fall.
-Some cool season crops may benefit from the row covers as well.
+Polyethylene (plastic) row covers made into low tunnels can extend the growing season of some warm-season crops into the fall.
+Some cool-season crops may benefit from the row covers as well.

-To construct the tunnels with polyethylene, push hoops made of number 9 galvanized wire into the ground 3 to 5 feet apart.
-Make the hoops as tall as needed for the crop.
+To construct the tunnels, push hoops taller than the crop, made of number 9 galvanized wire into the ground 3 to 5 feet apart at the time of planting.
 When frost is predicted, cover them with clear polyethylene.
-Bury edges of the plastic in the ground, or pin them down with wire staples, or place heavy bags of rock or sand on it to keep the low tunnel closed.
+Bury edges of the plastic in the ground, pin them down with wire staples, or place heavy bags of rock or sand on it to keep the low tunnel closed.
 During sunny days in the fall following the frost, vent the tunnel by loosening the sides or ends of the plastic to keep it from becoming too hot for the plants.

 Bed sheets can be used as a temporary floating cover over crops when a light frost is predicted.
-Spun bound materials also provide a couple of degrees of protection.
+Spun-bound materials also provide a couple of degrees of protection.

-For more information, contact the Daviess County Cooperative Extension Service at 270-685-8480 or annette.heisdorffer@uky.edu.
+For more information about extending garden season into the fall, contact the Daviess County Cooperative Extension Service at 270-685-8480 or annette.heisdorffer@uky.edu.